happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 7/15/2016
+- (6:01) Spent the entire day working on some of the desired changes to the Smart Camera app.
+Successfully migrated the previous method of storing the photo's metadata to an SQL database (previously was in a .txt document).
+Also now display the desired data underneath the photo inside the app.
+Planning on implementing trip_id features on Monday

 Notes for 7/14/2016
 - (5:02) Successfully encrypt the user's password during registration and while attempting to login.
 Next, I plan to make some quality of life updates before working on the trip feature; specifically, preventing the user from using the "back" button on the phone to go to previous "activities"
 - (10:36) Implementing a Keystore seems to be unnecessarily complicated; I plan on implmenting a slightly simpler method to encrypt the passwords that should still be significantly secure